goodrobots/devFrame/docs/index.md

 - Minimize tool requirements
 - No specialist tools to build frame
 - No vendor lock
+- Step by step instructions
+- Full parameter files for common builds

 ## Specifications
 - Size can scale from 300-500mm